Relationship Therapy in Seattle, WA

 -

 You’ve built a full life.
-You go to work, you keep your life moving, and somehow this is the one area that never stabilizes.
-Relationships start, stall, or end without clarity, leaving you replaying what you missed or did wrong.
-You don’t want reassurance — you want this to finally make sense.
+You go to work, you keep things moving, and somehow this is the one area that never settles.
+You bring reflection, emotional presence, and intention into relationships — yet you often feel like you’re carrying that alone.
+You don’t want reassurance.
+You want to understand what keeps creating this gap.

 -